rladies/rladies_ldnont_website/content/page/pastEvents.md

 **Data visualization and graphics** *(2017-04-03)*

-- led by Sinthiya Thavam
+- Led by Sinthiya Thavam

 **Introduction to RMarkdown** *(2017-03-04)*

-- led by Cortney Hannah
+- Led by Cortney Hannah